 He is healing you.

-We may feel the weight of sorrow daily, but we are changed people because of the way Jesus restores.
+We may feel the weight of our sorrow daily, but we are changed people because of the way Jesus restores.
 Jesus looks at us and He doesn’t shake his head at our hardened, crusty hearts.
 He doesn’t see a wasted life.
 Instead, He hands us love and hope.
-He takes our wounded lives and speaks words of truth like salve on our souls.
-And if we open our eyes we will see him bring good in ways we would have never imagined.
+He takes our wounded lives and speaks words of truth, like salve on our souls.
+And, if we open our eyes, we will see him bring good in ways we would have never imagined.
 He is our Kinsman-Redeemer.
 Our Rescuer.
 Our Redeemer.